 How Does an Insurance Company Decide Who Is at Fault?

 It is not uncommon for people to be confused about insurance matters in personal injury law cases.
-Victims of auto accidents often have fuzzy memories of what occurred and eye witness accounts may vary.
+Even seasoned car accident lawyers need to do their research to understand where fault can be applied.
+Victims of auto accidents often have fuzzy memories of what occurred and eyewitness accounts may vary.

 Determining if an insurance company will pay, and whose insurance company will pay is dependent on who was at fault for the accident, but how is that determined?